backmesh/backmesh/README.md

 ### 😵‍💫 Problem

-Shipping LLM API keys in your app can lead to bad actors that hack your OpenAI or Anthropic account and rack up thousands of dollars in LLM API costs
+Shipping private API keys in your app can lead to bad actors that hack your API account and rack up thousands of dollars in API costs

 ### 🛠️ Solution

-Backmesh is an open-source, thoroughly tested backend that uses military grade encryption to protect your LLM API key and offer an API Gatekeeper to let your web or mobile app safely call the API using **any LLM SDK** without exposing private API keys.
+Backmesh is an open-source, thoroughly tested backend that uses military grade encryption to protect your private API key and offer an API Gatekeeper to let your web or mobile app safely call the API using **any SDK** without exposing private API keys.
 Only 2 changes needed in your app:
-1. Replace the LLM API URL with the Backmesh Gatekeeper URL.
+1. Replace the API URL with the Backmesh Gatekeeper URL.
-2. Replace the LLM private key with the authenticated user's JWT.
+2. Replace the API private key with the authenticated user's JWT.

 ```js title="openai.ts"
 import OpenAI from "openai";